BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Main screen
 -----------

 The main screen of the wallet shows the current balance in the Amount status field as well as the transaction history and statuses.
 There are several transactions tabs All, In progress, Sent, Receive.
-On the left, under wallet status, there is a toolbar that provides navigation between two wallet screens - Main Screen and UTXO Screen.
+On the left, under wallet status, there is a toolbar that provides navigation between two wallet screens - **Main Screen** and **UTXO Screen**.
-In the right top corner there is an action menu which includes some functions: Security Mode, Payment proof, Where to buy beam, Settings and Logout.
+In the right top corner there is an action menu which includes some functions: *Security Mode*, *Payment proof*, *Where to buy beam*, *Settings* and *Logout*.
 All of these functions will be explored below.
 Under the action menu there are two buttons Send and Receive which lead to according screens.